xsscx/srd/README.md

 Signed File: iPhone13,2,iPhone13,3_15.3_19D5040e_Restore.ipsw | defaults write com.apple.AMPDevicesAgent ipsw-variant -string 'Research Developer Erase Install (IPSW)'
 ```
 The above means that from X86_64 and/or M1 ARM the SRD IPSW has been installed with cryptex personalization verified.

-Currently maintained are 2 Build Pipelines for X86_64 and M1 T8101 using macOS 11.6.x and 12.x to Build the example Cryptex DMG.
-Download the DMG at URL https://github.com/xsscx/srd/tree/main/dmg.
-The example SRD Cryptex DMG is a universal cryptex and works on the iPhone 11 and iPhone 12 SRD Models.

 SRD DMG Contents
 -----